tawfekov/n8n-nodes-recombee-api/README.md

 Finds items similar to a given item, useful for "similar items" or "you might also like" features.

-#### Recommend Items to Item Segment

-Recommends items to users based on item segments, useful for category-based recommendations.

-#### Recommend Next Items

-Suggests the next items in a sequence, useful for content consumption or learning paths.

 ### Search Nodes

 #### Search Items

 Performs a search across your item catalog with support for filtering and boosting.

-#### Search Item Segments

-Searches through item segments with similar capabilities to item search.

 ### Batch Operations